unstoppabledomains/dev-docs/reseller/error-codes-for-troubleshooting.md

 ---
-description: >-
+title: Error Codes for Troubleshooting Reseller Integrations
-  This page provides error codes and explanations to use when troubleshooting the reseller API endpoints.
+description: This page provides error codes and explanations to use when troubleshooting the reseller API endpoints.
 ---

 # Error Codes for Troubleshooting